OfficeDev/Office-Add-in-samples/Samples/outlook-check-item-categories/README.md

 ---
-title: "Use Outlook Smart Alerts"
+title: "Verify the color categories of a message or appointment before it's sent using Smart Alerts"
 page_type: sample
 urlFragment: outlook-add-in-check-item-categories
 products: